 - Iron Horse Polyester – These are types of tarpsthat are stronger and waterproof than the canvas.
 There are no coatings on it, which may cause a stain, thereby being ideal for covering trucks, cars, etc.

 - Mesh – There are different types of mesh tarps as polypropylene, polyethylene, and vinyl-coated, each serving various purposes.
 Mesh tarps will allow free airflow through the material, and they also help block UV rays, making it ideal for usage as privacy screens and sunshades, etc.

 Store tarps at clean and dry

-When not in use, you should always clean the tarp and dry it out on the sun.
-Once it is fully dry, fold it properly by giving some lining inside and then keep it dry storage space.
+When not in use, you should always clean the tarp and dry it out in the sun.
+Once it is fully dry, fold it properly by giving some lining inside, and then keep it dry in storage space.
 You may consider storing it inside a plastic tube having a lid to eliminate the risk of moisture and also not allowing mice or insects to chew on it to create holes.

 Also, do frequent inspections of your tarps and on finding any damages, repair quickly.
 While storing, you may try to put a thin coat of Canvas to make it more waterproof and also to prevent any mildew formation.
 Always ensure that you purchase the right type and size of tarps based on the need in hand to not make your investment wasted.